About This Web Site

 On May 4, 1886 a town meeting was called in Chicago's Haymarket Square by anarchists and labor activists.
 As the peaceful assembly came to a close, 180 police officers stormed the meeting, demanding it disburse.
 Suddenly an unknown assailant threw a bomb into the crowd killing a police officer and injuring several others.
 The police responded instantly by shooting and clubbing wildly into the crowd, killing 7 other fellow police officers, injuring 60 more and killing and injuring an unknown number of civillians at the meeting.
 This event, and the episode that followed in its wake, known as the Haymarket affair, the Haymarket massacre or the Haymarket tragedy, is the single historic event for which Lucy Parsons is best remembered.
 Although it was only part of Lucy's long and tireless activist legacy, the Haymarket affair drew international attention to the American anarchist movement and became a historic landmark in anarchist and labor history.

-Following the sentencing of the Haymarket 8, Lucy Parsons vigorously agitated in and out of the United States on behalf of Albert and the other martyred comrades.
-She delivered speeches constantly and sold thousands of copies of the final statements of the Haymarket martyrs everywhere she went.
+Following the sentencing of the Haymarket Eight, Lucy continued to vigorously agitate inside and outside of the United States on behalf of Albert and the other martyred comrades.
+She delivered lectures constantly wherever she traveled and sold thousands of copies of Famous Speeches from the Haymarket martyrs' trial.
+She also widely distributed Albert Parsons's book Anarchism, and Life of Albert R. Parsons, which she helped to edit.
 Word spread of the Haymarket affair and soon it had become international in scope, reaching and inspiring untold numbers of activists.
+"The day will come," exclaimed August Spies on the gallows, "when our silence will be more powerful than the voices you strangle today."

 Primarily as a result of Lucy's tireless efforts, the Haymarket martyrs became historic inspirations, spawning a wave of anarchists and radical labor agitators worldwide.
-Emma Goldman, Voltairine de Cleyre, Alexander Berkman, Helen Keller and many other famous revolutionaries were moved, inspired and drawn to anarchist, socialist and anti-capitalist union organizing as a result of the Haymarket events.
+Emma Goldman, Voltairine de Cleyre, Alexander Berkman, Enrique Flores Magón, Helen Keller, Eugene V. Debs and many other famous revolutionaries were moved, inspired and drawn to anarchist, socialist and anti-capitalist union organizing as a result of the Haymarket events.
+Goldman considered it to be "the most decisive influence in my existence."
 Labor activists the world over dedicated May 1st (May Day) on behalf of the Haymarket martyrs and the struggle for the 8-hour work day.
 And scores of other radical labor activists and union organizers, including the Industrial Workers of the World, were inspired and moved to action by the tragedies of 1886.
 The Haymarket affair is one of the most important episodes in US labor and anarchist history.

-The Haymarket affair has been documented thoroughly in three books: The Haymarket Tragedy by Paul Avrich (1984), Haymarket Scrapbook edited by Dave Roediger and Franklin Rosemont (1986), and Death in the Haymarket by James Green (2006).
+The Haymarket affair has been documented in several books including: The Haymarket Tragedy by Paul Avrich (1984), Haymarket Scrapbook edited by Dave Roediger and Franklin Rosemont (1986), and Death in the Haymarket by James Green (2006).

 More Information About The Haymarket Affair: